marcusgostasson/marcusgostasson/README.md

 ## Marcus Göstasson
-Hi!
-I'm currently studying Software Development at Kristianstad University.
+I'm currently studying **Software Development** at **Kristianstad University**.
 I'm passionate about tackling new challenges and constantly learning, both personally and professionally.
 My goal is to use my skills to make a positive impact in the IT industry.
 I’m excited to connect with and learn from others who share my love for technology.
-Let’s connect!
+Let's connect!

-* 📚  Software Developer Student at Kristianstad University
 * 📪  Contact Me At marcus.gostasson0103@stud.hkr.se
-* 🌍  Based In Sweden , Blekinge län , Olofström
+* 🌍  Based In Sweden

 ### Socials